menu

 Demographics

-In terms of college education, Linden is nearly on par with the US average for all cities of 21.84%: 18.52% of adults 25 and older in Linden have a bachelor's degree or advanced degree.
+The percentage of adults in Linden who are college-educated is close to the national average for all communities of 21.84%: 18.52% of the adults in Linden have a bachelor's degree or advanced degree.

 Linden is a somewhat ethnically-diverse town.
 The people who call Linden home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Linden residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Linden include English, German, Irish, Scandinavian, and Scottish.